Keirua/smslists/README.md

 Rossback contributed the excellent design of both the WorldDev logo and the layout for WorldDev.io.

-I'd like to thank Jimmy Maguru and Alyosius Muwanga with the Nsamizi Training Institute for Social Development.
+I'd like to thank Jimmy Maguru, Alyosius Muwanga and the staff at the Nsamizi Training Institute for Social Development.
 Their guidance and vital support were critical to the Ugandan research that led to SMS Lists.

 Research in Haiti was facilitated by the great John Presime.
 John's efforts as